Kim Min-ah

 Kim Min-ah (Korean: 김민아; born February 1, 1991) is a South Korean television personality.
-She was JTBC's only weathercaster, hosting JTBC News Morning&'s weather segment from January 2016 to March 2020, and worked as an air stewardess for Asiana Airlines.
+She was JTBC's only weathercaster, hosting JTBC News Morning&'s weather segment from January 2016 to March 2020, and worked as a flight attendant for Asiana Airlines.

 She signed with SM Culture & Contents on March 18, 2020.

-Currently, she is starring in the KBS show 20th Century Hit Song.
+She hosted the KBS show 20th Century Hit Song until 2024.